-Business Phone: 360-786-8754 www.safeplaceolympia.org
+Business Phone: (360) 786-8754 Email:

-LGBTQ COMMUNITIES & SEXUAL VIOLENCE

-WHAT IS SEXUAL VIOLENCE?
+LGBTQ Communities and Sexual Violence

+Information, Resources, and Experiences of LGBTQ Survivors

+What Is Sexual Violence?

 Sexual violence is any sexual act forced upon an individual against their will and explicit consent.

-This can include but is not limited to rape, sexual harassment, childhood sexual abuse, "revenge porn," prison rape, groping, and verbal sexual abuse.
+This can include but is not limited to rape, sexual harassment, childhood sexual

+- abuse, "revenge porn," prison

+- rape, groping, and verbal sexual

+abuse.

 Despite popular belief, it is most common to experience sexual violence by an intimate partner or someone familiar rather than a stranger.

-WHAT IS CONSENT?
+What Is Consent?

 Consent is freely and affirmatively communicated willingness to participate in sexual activity, expressed by clear, unambiguous words or actions.

 A partner can communicate that they no longer consent to continuing any sexual activity at any time.
-Consent may never be obtained through the use of force, coercion, or intimidation or if the person is mentally or physically incapacitated-including through the use of drugs or alcohol.
+Consent may never be obtained through the use of force, coercion, or intimidation or if the person is mentally or physically incapacitated including through the use of drugs or alcohol.
 Consent may not be assumed because of the existence of a previous dating or sexual relationship.